k2view-academy/K2View-Academy/articles/99_Broadway/05_data_types.md

 When numbers are converted to dates and vice versa, the value of the date is considered the number of milliseconds elapsed since 1970-1-1 00:00.

-### byte[]
+### byte[] Conversion

 When binary data is referred to as a string or vice versa, utf-8 binary representations is assumed.
-When formatting from other types, the conversion is done in the same way as string and then to the utf-8 representation.
+When formatting other types, the conversion goes via a string and and then converted to the utf-8 representation.

+### Errors

+Not all conversions are possible.
+When Broadway cannot convert a data type, an Exception will be thrown.
+In such cases, or when the implicit conversion is unsatisfactory, you can consider using an Actor to explicitly convert between data types and representation.